ozgesurer/ozgesurer.github.io/_talks/talks.md

     *Calibration using emulation offiltered simulation results.*

-2. (upcoming) INFORMS Annual Meeting, Anaheim, CA, 2021.
+2. INFORMS Annual Meeting, Anaheim, CA, 2021.

     *Calibration using emulation of filtered simulation results.*

-3. (upcoming) INFORMS Workshop on Data Mining and Decision Analytics, Anaheim, CA, 2021.
+3. INFORMS Workshop on Data Mining and Decision Analytics, Anaheim, CA, 2021.

     *Discovering group structure in longitudinal data.*